natesymer/deadline/readme.md

 Nothing else.
 You'll find that 80% of the time, all you'll need to do is write some CSS.

 Remember: you're not configuring a theme, you're writing one!
 To serve the purpose of being a theme for hacking, deadline is less than 350 SLOC & 5 source files (with one existing to import two of the others).
 You have a deadline to make, so you don't have time to learn a theme's peculiarities.

+## When you're hacking

+First, try to get the desired result via CSS.
+Deadline renders HTML to allow for the greatest styling flexibility, so you might only have to change the order of elements to get the desired result.

+Beyond that, it's all you.
+You can make this theme as complicated or keep it as simple as you want.

+Happy hacking!